bertilmuth/requirementsascode/README.md

 This page describes simple ways to get started.

-You will create actors with use case models that react to individual messages.
+You will see how to create actors with use case models that react to individual messages.

 For sequences of interactions, create a model with flows instead.

-An actor running such a model can serve as an easy to understand alternative to state machines.
+An actor running such a model with flows can serve as an easy to understand alternative to state machines.

+A model with flows is useful to build user journeys, sagas and process managers.

 See the [wiki](https://github.com/bertilmuth/requirementsascode/wiki/) for details.